j-zhang/Group5-Homework2/README.md

 * Open Virtual Machine and cd into the directory that you want to save the earthquake data to

-Then run the notebook from your machine with this command:
+Then run ipython notebook from your machine with this command:

     ipython notebook --no-browser --ip=0.0.0.0 --script --pylab=inline